gvwilson/buildtogether.tech/src/git-team/index.md

 ## Commit Messages

-A [DuckDuckGo][duckduckgo] search for "how to write a good [%i "Git!commit message" %]commit message[%/i%]" turns up several thousand articles.
+A [DuckDuckGo][duckduckgo] search for "how to write a good commit message[%i "Git!commit message" %]" turns up several thousand articles.
 Most are variations on the sample shown below; as with programming style ([%x research %]), the most important thing is being consistent rather than the particular rules you follow.